fusiondirectory/fusiondirectory-user-manual/source/fusiondirectory/templates/macro.rst

 * First parameter is date string (defaults to “now”)
 * Second one is date format (defaults to “d.m.Y”, to be used in date fields).

+By default, the d modifier use %d[now,d.m.Y]|% but if you only want the year you can use %d[now,Y]|%

 Examples: